pagealexandre/DemoARS/doc/Authentication.md

  **Authentication using OAuth 2 (Google account)**
 ----
- Log in the user using a third party server.
+ Log in the user using google account.

  * **URL**

-  /
+  /auth/google

 * **Method:**